poseidon/matchbox/Documentation/bootcfg.md

          └── worker
              └── spec.json

-Ignition files can be JSON files or Ignition YAML.
-Cloud-Configs can be YAML or scripts.
+Ignition templates can be JSON files or Ignition YAML.
+Cloud-Config templates can be YAML or scripts.
 Both may contain may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with [metadata](#groups-and-metadata).
 For details and examples:

 * [Ignition Config](ignition.md)
 * [Cloud-Config](cloud-config.md)

 #### Spec

-Specs specify the Ignition config, cloud-config, and PXE boot settings (kernel, options, initrd) of a matched machine.
+Specs specify the Ignition config, cloud-config, and network boot settings (kernel, options, initrd) of a matched machine.

     {
         "id": "etcd_profile",